NC Zoological Park Asia Exhibit

 CLH worked closely with exhibit designers at North Carolina Zoo to design and construct a universally accessible, ¾ acre natural playground which features an artificial flowing stream with a wheelchair-accessible splash table and small waterfalls, an 1,100-square foot standing stone labyrinth, a 650-square foot covered sandy fossil dig area with a wheelchair-accessible sand table and other fun activity stations for children ages 2 – 10.
 The accessible stream feature allows plenty of room for jumping and splashing.
 A “Mud Café” is a fun feature where kids can assemble messy play meals for their families and friends.
 The Treetop Trails provide a great vantage point for viewing the park.
 Design development and construction implementation for this playground was a highly collaborative process between the NC Zoo and CLH.

-CLH has been providing landscape architectural design services associated with the Fort Fisher State Historic Site – New Visitor Center project.
+CLH has been providing landscape architectural design services associated with the Fort Fisher State Historic Site: Visitor Center and Underwater Archaeology Building.
 This project includes a new visitor center and the reconstruction of the historic earthwork mounds, sally port, lunette and battlements.
 In addition, there will be improvements to the parking lot to accommodate buses and additional cars.

 As landscape architect, CLH is providing the site layout, landscape plan and conceptual grading and stormwater management.